secworks/fltfpga/cpu/doc/fltcpu.md

 ## Register map ##
-32 registers

-r00: user reg 00
-r01: user reg 01
-...
-r28: user reg 28
+32 registers in total.
+All registers are directly writeable by SW.
+This means that one can easily jump, change status regs, manipulate return addresses.

+- r00..r28: General registers.
-r29: status register (zero, carry, ...)
+- r29: status register (zero, carry, equal etc...)
+Not a complete register.
+Only the specified bits are actually there.
-r30: return address
+- r30: return address
-r31: program counter
+- r31: program counter

 ## Instruction types and structure ##